 When starting a business, it can feel like there are a million things to do.
 Most business owners are focused on the product or service they are providing to the world, but there are financial concerns around almost every corner.

 One of the most crucial aspects of running a business is having access to affordable financing.
-In some cases, it may make sense to turn to personal loans as an alternative funding solution.
-Before you do, here’s what you need to know about the differences between personal loans and business loans, what you need to qualify, and the potential lenders you might consider as a business owner.
+In some cases, it may make sense to turn to personal business loans.

 On this page:

-- Benefits of Using Personal Loans for Business
+- Benefits and Drawbacks of Personal Business Loans

-Remember that if you use a personal loan for business needs, you are responsible for repayment as an individual.
+It’s important to understand that if you use a personal loan for business needs, you are responsible for repayment as an individual, not a business.
 Essentially, it’s your credit — and in some cases, your personal assets — on the hook if the business fails.
 If you’d rather not risk your own assets, try to find a business loan with no personal guarantee.

-LoanMe offers both small business loans and personal loans, the latter of which can be used for business needs.
+LoanMe offers personal loans that can be used for business needs.
 LoanMe personal loans have higher interest rates and lower maximum loan amounts than its small business loans but can still be a good option if your personal credit qualifies you for a lower rate.
 Beware of high origination fees that can seriously cut into your loan proceeds.

 SoFi is a leading online lender offering personal loans with fixed interest rates to qualified borrowers with strong credit scores.
 One especially cool feature of a SoFi personal loan is the unemployment protection program, which lets borrowers temporarily halt their monthly payments if they lose their job or income source.
 In the unfortunate event your business doesn’t work out, this perk could come in handy.

 - APR range: 5.99% to 16.24% with autopay

 - Check out our full review: SoFi Personal Loans Review